What is a hernia?

 - Open surgery, in which a cut is made into the body at the location of the hernia.
 The protruding tissue is set back in place and the weakened muscle wall is stitched back together.
 Sometimes a type of mesh is implanted in the area to provide extra support.

-- Laparascopic surgery involves the same type of repairs.
+- Laparoscopic surgery involves the same type of repairs.
 However, instead of a cut to the outside of the abdomen or groin, tiny incisions are made to allow for the insertion of surgical tools to complete the procedure.

 Each type of surgery has its advantages and disadvantages.
 The best approach will be decided by the patient’s surgeon.